 Think of Us on the Bus

-Palliser Regional Schools, in partnership with the RCMP, Alberta Sheriffs, Alberta Commercial Vehicle Enforcement, and the Office of Traffic Safety, launched a campaign in 2012-2013 to improve school bus safety for our students, our drivers and the motoring public at large.
+Palliser School Division, in partnership with the RCMP, Alberta Sheriffs, Alberta Commercial Vehicle Enforcement, and the Office of Traffic Safety, launched a campaign in 2012-2013 to improve school bus safety for our students, our drivers and the motoring public at large.

 The inaugural month-long campaign was supported through a nearly $17,000 grant from the Alberta Traffic Safety Fund.
 For 2013-2014, financial support was provided through a $5,000 grant from the County of Lethbridge.
 Having seen the positive benefits of the campaign, Palliser committed to continue the program in 2014-2015 with no outside financial assistance.

 The campaign is a multi-pronged awareness and enforcement effort called Think of Us on the Bus.

 On this website, we invite you to meet some of the people who drive and ride Palliser buses.
 We also welcome you to test your bus safety knowledge with quick online quizzes.